 It is important that all students value our safe environment and send a clear message to bullies that their behaviour is not accepted in our school.
-The GRC Anti-bullying Policy can be found in the appendices.
+Important extracts from the GRC Anti-bullying Policy can be found in the appendices.